Claude Brown: Career

-Manchild in the Promised Land has sold over 4 million copies and has been translated to 14 different languages.
+Manchild in the Promised Land has sold over 4 million copies and has been translated into 14 different languages.
 As of 2002 it was on the curriculum in many high schools and colleges.
 The book was banned in certain schools for its use of frank language.
-In 1971, a complaint in the Chicago Daily Defender, asserted that the book is "pornographic literature," and had "428 incidents of impure words."
+In 1971, a complaint in the Chicago Daily Defender asserted that the book is "pornographic literature," and had "428 incidents of impure words."
 The book was banned in 1974 at a high school in Massachusetts because the headmaster found the language "filthy."

-Brown published a second book, Children Of Ham, which explores the lives of several black teenagers from Harlem who escape the clutches of heroin.
+Brown published a second book, Children of Ham, which explores the lives of several black teenagers from Harlem who escape the clutches of heroin.
 In comparison to sales of his first work, it was a failure.
 He wrote several articles for national magazines, including Esquire and Look.
 In 1961, Brown’s article "Harlem, My Harlem" was published in Dissent.

 Claude Brown died on February 2, 2002, in New York, New York.